Costco: Concierge service

-Costco offers a free "concierge" service to members who purchase electronics, to help answer questions regarding setup and use, and avoid potential returns due to not understanding how to use the products.
+Costco offers a free "concierge" service to members who purchase electronics to help answer questions about setup and use, and to avoid potential returns due to not understanding how to use the products.

 Costco Auto and Home Insurance

 Costco has an agreement with CONNECT, powered by American Family Insurance, for auto insurance, home insurance, and umbrella insurance.

 Costco Optical

 Costco Optical ranks as the fifth-largest optical company in the US, as of 2015.
 Optometrists working at Costco locations will see patients without Costco memberships, although a membership is required to fill a prescription at the optical department.

 Costco Travel

 Costco Travel is a wholly owned subsidiary of Costco Wholesale and offers leisure travel to Costco members of the United States and Canada.
 The program offers vacation packages to the Caribbean, Europe, Florida, Hawaii, Las Vegas, Mexico, and the South Pacific.